 How to get around Fuerteventura without a car?

-Taxis are available on the island, and you can typically find them at taxi stands in major towns and tourist areas.
-While more expensive than buses, they can be a convenient way to reach destinations that are not well-served by public transportation.
+You can typically find them at taxi stands in major towns and tourist areas.
+While more expensive than buses, they can be a convenient way to reach destinations.

 If you’re staying in a relatively small town or a tourist area, you can explore on foot.
 Many towns and beaches are within walking distance of each other, and it’s a great way to soak in the scenery and enjoy the island’s laid-back atmosphere.